pfgithub/scpl/docs/actions/loghealthsample.md

 ---

-#### This paramtype is not implemented.
-WFQuantityTypePickerParameter
+#### This parameter is not implemented yet.

+The parameter type is WFQuantityTypePickerParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthQuantityFieldParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthQuantityFieldParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthQuantityAdditionalFieldParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthQuantityAdditionalFieldParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthQuantityAdditionalPickerParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthQuantityAdditionalPickerParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthCategoryPickerParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthCategoryPickerParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthCategoryAdditionalPickerParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthCategoryAdditionalPickerParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthCategoryStartDateFieldParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthCategoryStartDateFieldParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---

-#### This paramtype is not implemented.
-WFHealthCategoryEndDateFieldParameter
+#### This parameter is not implemented yet.

+The parameter type is WFHealthCategoryEndDateFieldParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---